rohit12crj/Study-Notes/Linux-Shell-Scripting/notes.md

 ✅ What is DNS and how is it configured in Linux?

-✅ What is a package manager and how does it work?

 ✅ What is the difference between apt and yum/dnf?

 ✅ How do you manage services in Linux?